 The first is to release equity from your UK assets to buy the property in Morocco.
 The second is to mortgage the property in Morocco.

 Each has advantages and disadvantages but getting it wrong can cost you dearly so take advice on this.

+We can put you in contact with mortgage brokers either in the UK or in Morocco.
 We do not receive a commission for doing so and are not tied into a particular broker – we simply recommend them because they have given our clients good service in the past.
-For further reading.